KunickiKarol/Assembler/README.md

 # Assembler
 NASM, sometimes without output, gdb or SASM is recommended

-FadeEffect - assembler in C code, SIMD used
+FadeEffect - SIMD is a part of C code

 BCD.asm - decimal into BCD code